Children Learn How to be Firefighters

 "We teach them about what firefighters do and every day we build on what we learn the day before so we can end the week on an excellent activity," Chief Leslie Young said.

-It’s called “Fire Camp”, and it is in its eighth year.
+It's called "Fire Camp," and it is in its eighth year.
 Campers learn the ins and outs of what it takes to be a firefighter.
 When Newswatch 16 stopped by, the kids were learning how to use the hose.

 "We're using the hose, learning about fire, things like that," Ben Horne said.